utdesign-makerspace/Flashforge-for-Cura/README.md

 ## Important - please read first!

-_Jan 24, 2020_
+_Feb 14, 2020_

-This is BETA version, use at your own risk!
+This version supports both single and dual extrusion.
+Dual extrusion requires Cura 4.5 BETA or higher.
+It may work with 4.4.1 but there is a bug that may result in choosing incorrect tool for the skirt/brim/raft.
+It was fixed in Cura 4.5-beta.

-Tested on FlashForge Creator Pro on left and right extruders, and users also report compatibility with Creator X.
+Tested on FlashForge Creator Pro on left, right and both extruders, and users also report compatibility with Creator X.

 PLEASE UPDATE TO THE NEWEST VERSION!
-The initial release had a bug that was causing carriage to crash against left stop when using the right extruder.
-The current version fixes it.

-This is SINGLE EXTRUSION only so far.
-Please DISABLE UNUSED EXTRUDER in Cura before slicing otherwise it will generate g-code for the default (right) extruder!
+If using only SINGLE nozzle, please DISABLE UNUSED EXTRUDER before slicing to avoid heating up both nozzles and printing brim/skirt/raft with a different extruder!
-I'm working on proper dual extrusion support, but no ETA yet.
+When using dual extrusion it's recommended to use ooze shield.
+Also use prime tower for the cleanest result, but it will significantly increase printing time and result in many tool changes due to dual extrusion implementation in Cura.

 Remember - Extruder 1 is RIGHT, Extruder 2 is LEFT!